neilgee/beavertron/README.md

 (Previous Starter for 1.6 available [here](https://github.com/neilgee/beavertron/archive/v1.6.0.zip) )

-This a starter child theme that requires the parent Beaver Builder Theme.
+This is a starter child theme that requires the parent Beaver Builder Theme.

 ### WordPress Head Clean Up
 Several WordPress unecessary scripts including emoji styles have been removed

 ### Child Theme Class - FLChildTheme
-- */classes/class-fl-child-theme.php* contains all CSS and Javascript files for enqueing, some are enqueued others are commented out
+- */classes/class-fl-child-theme.php* contains all CSS and Javascript files for enqueing, some are enqueued others are commented out, here is where you add all the styles and scripts.

 ### Cache Buster - FLCache
 - */classes/class-fl-builder-cache-helper.php* upcoming BB code to purge all the popular caches when saving layouts and templates in BB/Themer.